 You will get HP for submitting an issue or a solution that works.
 Solutions are submitted as pull requests.
+Take some time to learn how to work with Git, and how to open pull requests (PRs) on GitHub.
 If a pull request is accepted upstream, you get double HP.
 After solving one challenge, pick another one.
 We recommend you start small, then move up to more difficult challenges.

 Challenges generally fall into the categories below.

 You can venture beyond the challenges in the